Multi-View Hypercomplex Learning for Breast Cancer Screening: Proposed Method

-The first model we propose is shown in Fig.~\ref{fig:fourview18}, named PH Bottleneck network (PHYBOnet).
-PHYBOnet is based on an initial breast-level focus and a consequent patient-level one, through the following components: two encoder branches for each breast side with $n=2$, a bottleneck with the hyperparameter $n=4$ and two final classifier layers that produce the binary prediction relative to the corresponding side.
-Each encoder takes as input two views (CC and MLO) and has the objective of learning a latent representation of the ipsilateral views.
-The learned latent representations are then merged together and processed by the bottleneck which has $n$ set to $4$ in order for PHC layers to work their magic.
-Indeed, in this way we additionally obtain a light network since the number of parameters is reduced by $1/4$.
+The first model we propose is shown in Fig.~\ref{fig:fourview18}, namely the Parameterized Hypercomplex Bottleneck network (PHYBOnet).
+PHYBOnet is a lightweight alternative that yields competitive results.
+Initially, it focuses on the breast level and subsequently on the patient level.
+It consists of two encoder branches for each breast side with $n=2$, a bottleneck with the hyperparameter $n=4$, and two final classifier layers that produce the binary prediction for each corresponding side.
+Each encoder takes as input the ipsilateral views and has the objective of learning a latent representation.
+The learned embeddings are then merged and processed by the bottleneck with $n=4$, applying multi-view hypercomplex learning at the embedding level between the four view embeddings.
+It is a light network as the number of parameters is reduced by $1/4$.